-2. Your baby is optimising it’s iron stores from the womb, and they develop during each trimester, it’s slowly stocking up on iron reserves to support themselves during the first 6 months of life.
+2. Your baby is optimising it's iron stores from the womb, and they develop during each trimester.
+It's slowly stocking up on iron reserves to support themselves during the first 6 months of life.

 This is why many women can find themselves being low in iron in the third trimester because this is when your baby has reached it's peak body formation and literally stealing iron stores from you!

-What are the daily requirements of iron for a pregnant woman?
+Daily requirements of iron for a pregnant woman?

 A women's recommended daily iron requirement is 18mg (compared to men who only need 8mg per day).

 During pregnancy, this increases to 27 mg per day!

 100g beef steak has about 3.5mg of total iron, with about 0.7mg (1/5) being absorbable.

 What we do know is that having Vitamin C with an iron rich food can help to increase the absorption of iron in the body.

 But having high amounts of tea, coffee, wine or cola can limit the uptake of iron, as well as high calcium foods like dairy products.

 This is because iron has to compete with calcium or tannins (in tea) for absorption and calcium / tannins tends to win, so making sure if you're consciously eating iron rich foods, try and not pair them with dairy or your cuppas!